brewinapps/ios-maven-plugin/README.md

 15. ios.provisioningProfileUUID (The UUID of the provisioning profile to be used.
 If not set the default provisioning profile will be used instead.)
 16. ios.bundleIdentifier (The bundle identifier to overwrite in info plist.
 If not set the default bundle identifier will be used instead.)
 17. ios.displayName (The display name to overwrite in info plist.
 If not set the default display name will be used instead.)
+18. ios.appIconName (The app icon name to overwrite in info plist.
+If not set the default app icon name will be used instead. e.g. <appIconName>free-icon.png</appIconName>)

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp